firogh/notes/philosophy/epistemology.md

 vs 只有接受, 没有思维锻炼的机会.
-return to myself vs made mute beneath the constant need to pay heed to other selves (—which is what reading is!) -- Ecce Homo process to 'see'/experience philosophy vs symbols only dependent knowledge vs force knowledge vs name of something, symbols vs foreign to the drift and temper causality vs reverse causalaity
+return to myself vs made mute beneath the constant need to pay heed to other selves (—which is what reading is!) -- Ecce Homo process to 'see'/experience philosophy vs symbols only dependent knowledge, the underlying vs superfical knowledge vs name of something, symbols vs foreign to the drift and temper causality vs reverse causalaity